jmw86069/venndir/README.md

 ## Highlights

-Any overlap can be modified or highlighted, using either `modify_venndir_overlap()` or `highlight_venndir_overlap()`.
+Specific overlaps can be modified or highlighted, using either `modify_venndir_overlap()` or `highlight_venndir_overlap()`.
 Labels can be adjusted, moved, resized, etc.